Fonzius/MA_Homework_Files/README.md

-# MA_Homework_Files
+# Musical Acoustics Homework Files
 - by Xinmeng Luan, Marco Bernasconi, 20-01-2023

-These files pertain to the Musical Acoustics coursework and are organized as follows: the source code is stored in the *"Code"* folder, the assignment files can be found in the *"Assignments"* folder, and the reports are located in the *"Reports"* folder.
+These files pertain to the Musical Acoustics coursework held at Politecnico di Milano by professor Fabio Antonacci and are organized as follows: the source code is stored in the *"Code"* folder, the assignment files can be found in the *"Assignments"* folder, and the reports are located in the *"Reports"* folder.
 There are a total of 9 assignments：
 - **Helmholtz resonator and system impedance**